Gian-Michele/Tutorials/Generic-Linux/useful_linux.md

 **route del -net** command can be used to remove a static route

-to add a default getaway the command is

-	sudo route add default gw <ip address>

 The GW x1.y1.z1.k1 has to be configured to pass the data through the interfaces using the script below that allow to pass the packet to the WANIF an LANIF interfaces:

 ```bash